jcostom/pyez-toys/dynamic-acl/README.md

     3.3.3.3/32;
 }
 ```
-### 2. Create a firewall filter.
+### Step 2: Create a firewall filter.

 It's going to be super simple.
 Essentially, it says, "drop everything to & from the blocked list, apart from the exceptions list, and allow all else."
 You can (obviously) customize this to your heart's content, but this is the minimum you'll need.
 ```
 user@router> show configuration firewall family inet filter dynamic-block {